ucla-data-archive/bash-shell-notes/bash-notes.md

 [![hackmd-github-sync-badge](https://hackmd.io/5oziF2v5TuiTcS1I3kCe3Q/badge)](https://hackmd.io/5oziF2v5TuiTcS1I3kCe3Q)

-## Before class:
+## Before class: Instructor

-- set up shell:
+### set up shell:
 - `exec bash` - switches to bash from zsh
-      - no longer needed on mac as zsh is default
+  - no longer needed on mac as zsh is default, so won't be as disorienting to learners
 - enlarge text size - via preferences
-  - `export PS1='$ '`
+- `export PS1='$ '` - changes command promp to `$`
 - `export PROMPT_COMMAND="history 1 >> ~/Dropbox/UnixHistory.txt"`
 - Turn off the text coloring in terminal (`Terminal -> Preferences -> ANSI`)
+  - alternately, use a different user account on your Mac so you don't pick up themed or supped up CLI's
-  - students check software installation: `Unix`, git for windows
+- have students check software installation: `Unix`, git for windows, ask when student come in
 - Etherpad link: https://pad.carpentries.org/2021-ucla-spring-unix
 - Get data for workshop: <http://swcarpentry.github.io/shell-novice/data/data-shell.zip>
 - Unzip and put on desktop

-## Checklist for class:

-- mixed audience, both novice/experienced and disciplines
-- if material is review for you, help by keeping notes on etherpad and helping your neighbor
-- scientific computing has a long history of being self taught, so most instructors even learn something new

-## Setup
+## Setup/Motivation/Why Use?

 - Most tasks in the shell can be done with mouse on Desktop. **Why do anything differently?**
-- **Motivation**
-- Unix == created before most in this class were born
 - A way to combine powerful tools together using minimal keystrokes
-- Let's us automating repetitive tasks: moving & processing files/data, run our research analysis, build applications
+- Let's us automate repetitive tasks: moving & processing files/data, run our research analysis, build applications
+- Install software & other third party tools, configure software & tools
-- Often required to use in high performance computing & cloud computing
+- Often required to use with remote machines: high performance computing (HPC), cloud computing, web servers
 - Might be good for brief exercise in etherpad: jargon around command line, bash, etc.?

-## Get data
-- <http://swcarpentry.github.io/shell-novice/shell-novice-data.zip>, move to Desktop, double click to unzip (if not already done)

 ## Introducing the Shell